filipfigzalski/AiSD/L02/L02Z06.typ

 + *$v in.not S and w in S$*:

-  Liczba pomalowanych wierzchołków na ścieżce $S$ się zmniejszy o $1$.
+  Liczba pomalowanych wierzchołków na ścieżce $S$ zmniejszy się dokładnie o $1$.

 + *$v in S and w in.not S$*: